hashicorp/vagrant/website/docs/source/v2/providers/default.html.md

 Just set `VAGRANT_DEFAULT_PROVIDER` to the provider you wish to be the default.
 For example, if you use Vagrant with VMware Fusion, you can set the environmental variable to `vmware_fusion` and it will be your default.

+To set the default provider in your Vagrantfile you can add `ENV['VAGRANT_DEFAULT_PROVIDER'] = 'provider'` to the front.